API

 Parameters:

-program – The logic program written in ProbLog with distributional clauses
+• program – The logic program, written as a string in ProbLog syntax with distributional clauses.

 Run probabilistic inference on the given program.